viterbox/software-eng-test/readme.md

 ## Requirement

 You have to design a solution to handle the process of a purchase on an ecommerce.
 You have to defined the software architecture and explain the reasons why you would select it.
-Develop at least 1 of the software components of your design.
+Develop one of the software components of your design.

 ## What We Care About